 3. Sear the Meatballs

-- Heat a thin layer of olive oil in a skillet over medium heat.
+- Heat remaining olive oil in a skillet over medium heat.

 - Brown meatballs for about 1 minute per side until lightly golden.